 Enterhealth Ranch provides treatment for stimulant addiction.
 Stimulants such as cocaine and various amphetamines (especially methamphetamine, certain designer drugs like MDMA and bath salts) are popular drugs of abuse; their users span the entire spectrum of social and economic classes.
 People as young as 12 and as old as 75 can find themselves hooked on cocaine in its various forms, or on methamphetamine.
 Street names include speed, uppers, bennies, white crosses, dexies and crystal.

-Enterhealth Ranch provides residential medical detox (also known as withdrawal stabilization) services for sedative addiction with 24-hour nursing and medical staff available at any hour of the day.
+Enterhealth Ranch provides supervised drug and alcohol detox (also known as withdrawal stabilization) services for stimulant addiction with 24-hour nursing and medical staff available at any hour of the day.
 Stimulant withdrawal can produce profound loss of energy and very intense cravings, which frequently result in relapse back to using and even death.
 Because the medical team at Enterhealth Ranch is able to keep the stimulant abuser safe and comfortable during this very dangerous time, the patient’s chances to start treatment and a new life of recovery are greatly enhanced.

-Stimulant withdrawal signs and symptoms vary in severity and duration depending on specific drug, dose, and duration of use.
+Stimulant withdrawal symptoms vary in severity and duration depending on specific drug, dose, and duration of use.
 They usually begin to occur within twenty-four hours of the last dose of stimulant.
-Potential symptoms include anxiety, chronic fatigue, irritability, difficulty concentrating, nausea, diarrhea, excessive hunger, depression, lethargy, and significant problems with memory and thinking.
+Potential stimulant withdrawal symptoms include anxiety, chronic fatigue, irritability, difficulty concentrating, nausea, diarrhea, excessive hunger, depression, lethargy, and significant problems with memory and thinking.

 Please note that withdrawal stabilization is NOT treatment but, rather, serves only to remove the substance safely out of the body so that the treatment phase can be started.